Tesco: Ireland

-Tesco first operated in the Irish grocery market in the early 1980s, selling its operations there in March 1986.
-Tesco re-entered the Irish market in 1997 after the purchase of Power Supermarkets Ltd. It now operates from 154 stores across Ireland.
+In the early 1980s, Tesco first operated in the Irish grocery market, selling its operations there in March 1986.
+In 1997, Tesco re-entered the Irish market after the purchase of Power Supermarkets Ltd, which operated the Quinnsworth chain of supermarkets.
+It now operates from 154 stores across Ireland.
 Like Tesco stores in the UK, these offer a home delivery shopping service available to 80% of the Irish population as well as petrol, mobile telephone, personal finance, flower delivery service, and a weight-loss programme.
-Tesco's loyalty programme, Clubcard, is offered in the country.
+Tesco's loyalty programme, Clubcard, is offered in Ireland.
 Tesco had approximately 21% of the Irish grocery market in 2019 and its main competitors are Dunnes Stores and SuperValu.